 Working Papers and Others

-In addition, I have taught or assisted in a number of Economics/Sustainability courses at various institutions:
+I have taught or assisted in a number of Economics/Sustainability courses at various institutions:

 Syllabi and Course Evaluations are available upon request.